-Drilling at Windalah in 2018 intersected gold mineralisation of up to 15 grams per tonne over one metre, within a broader zone of gold mineralisation, which we have exceeded in this latest drilling.
+With a drill rig already on site, the decision to extend the program to test the Windalah Gold-Copper Prospect with some shallow holes was quickly taken.
+Drilling at Windalah in 2018 intersected gold mineralisation of up to 15 grams per tonne over one metre intervals, within a broader zone of gold mineralisation.
 This area remains our most advanced gold-copper target in the Bryah Basin.